-On June 20, 1967, Ali was convicted of draft evasion, sentenced to five years in prison, fined $10,000 and banned from boxing for three years, but managed to avoid prison due to appeals.
-The U.S. Supreme Court overturned the conviction and Ali was unable to obtain a license to box for three years.
+On June 20, 1967, Ali was convicted of draft evasion, sentenced to five years in prison, fined $10,000 and banned from boxing for three years.
+He avoided prison while his case was appealed and ultimately returned to the ring on October 26, 1970.

 By June 28 of that same year, with public opinion turning heavily against the war and Ali’s place in boxing history restored, the U.S. Supreme Court overturned his conviction for evading the draft.